Instance-dependent Label Distribution Estimation for Learning with Label Noise: Introduction

-\begin{itemize} \item We propose a Label Distribution Regularization that estimates the instance-specific LD as supervision making the training of DCNNs robust to noise. \item We propose to approximate the noise transition matrix by estimating inter-class correlation.
-What's more, both anchor points and pseudo anchor points are not required during the matrix estimation. \item Experimental results on both synthetic and real-world noisy datasets demonstrate that our LDR outperforms other existing methods. \end{itemize}
+\begin{enumerate} \item{We propose an ILDE method that estimates instance-dependent LD as supervision to enhance the robustness of DCNNs training against label noise.} \item{Our ILDE approximates the instance-dependent noise transition matrices by modeling the inter-class correlation based on samples in a mini-batch, without relying on (pseudo) anchor points.} \item{Experimental results on both synthetic and real-world noisy datasets demonstrate that our ILDE outperforms other existing methods that handle the label noise.} \end{enumerate}